MicrosoftDocs/win32/desktop-src/tablet/choosing-which-formats-to-support.md

 ---
-Description: 'The type of application you create dictates which ink persistence format to support.' ms.assetid: 'bd0a4382-f014-4f03-990d-d2f96aa76ab8'
+Description: The type of application you create dictates which ink persistence format to support. ms.assetid: bd0a4382-f014-4f03-990d-d2f96aa76ab8
-title: Choosing Which Formats to Support
+title: Choosing Which Formats to Support ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Choosing Which Formats to Support